 Wolf Fund for Diversity Education

-These funds support Nebraska Wesleyan University’s commitment to diversity and inclusion by providing opportunities to enhance the university’s cultural literacy in issues relating to race, religion, age, gender identity and expression, creed, color, ability, citizenship status, ethnicity and sexual orientation.
-We expect recipients of these funds to be intentional about diversity and inclusion in the project for which they apply and intentional in sharing their learning with the Nebraska Wesleyan community.
+These funds support Nebraska Wesleyan University’s commitment to diversity and inclusion by providing opportunities to enhance our understanding of issues relating to race, religion, age, gender identity and expression, creed, color, ability, citizenship status, ethnicity, and sexual orientation.
+We expect recipients of these funds to be intentional about the diversity and inclusion project for which they apply, and intentional in sharing their learning with the Nebraska Wesleyan community.